 By submitting an application for Low Income Housing Tax Credits, the Applicant waives the right to request a qualified contract under Section 42(h)(6)(E)(i) of the IRC.
-This will be documented in the project's LURA.

 3. PLAN SUBMITTAL AND CONSTRUCTION START DATE (9% LIHTC ONLY)